 As the helicopter descends to about 6 inches, additional downward pressure on the collective may be necessary to overcome the increase in ground effect.
 As the skids make ground contact, neutralize all aircraft movement with cyclic and pedals, continuing to smoothly lower the collective until it is full down.
-Due to the nose low attitude of the R22 with two people aboard, the toes of the skids will normally touch first on level terrain.
-A slight amount of forward cyclic will be necessary as ground contact is made.
-During solo flight, the attitude of the R22 is level and will not require forward cyclic when ground contact is made.
+Due to the nose high attitude of the R66 with two people aboard, the left rear skid will normally touch first on level terrain.
+A slight amount of forward and right cyclic will be necessary as ground contact is made.